-Dug's 'point' pose, where his entire tail, back, and head is in a perfectly straight line, is an homage to the identical pose that Mickey's dog Pluto often makes.
-Dug also shares a similar color scheme to Pluto.
+Doug's 'point' pose, where his entire tail, back, and head is in a perfectly straight line, is an homage to the identical pose that Mickey's dog Pluto often makes.
+Doug also shares a similar color scheme to Pluto.

 All characters are based upon circles and rectangles, except for the villains who are triangles.
 Not only are Carl and Ellie based on squares and circles, but objects around them are based on their shapes, like their chairs and picture frames.
 When they both appear in a photograph, the frame is both circle and square.

 Pixar is known (at least by devoted Pixar fans) for referring to a character in their next movie to come out in their most recent one.
 A stuffed Lotso bear (from Toy Story 3 (2010)) appears (along with the ball from Luxo Jr. (1986) and the plane from Toy Story (1995)) in the room of a little girl Carl passes when his house first takes off.